-Callum Anderson is a Brighton-based contemporary dance artist/researcher, arts marketer and site & screendance specialist.
+Callum Anderson is a Brighton-based queer dance and performance artist/researcher, arts marketer, and site and screendance specialist.
 He is currently a PhD student at Bath Spa University.

 Callum's research has been published in the International Journal of Screendance, and his chapter ‘Dancing in the Street: Pride, Parades and Protest’ was published in Encountering Environments Through The Arts: Interdisciplinary Embodiments, Politics, and Imaginaries (Hunter and Chubb, eds., 2025).

-His research interests include screendance and mediated performance, representations of queer masculinities in dance and on film, site-dance, choreopolitics and choreographies of protest.
+His research interests include choreopolitics and choreographies of protest, queer performance practices, and performing the everyday.
 He holds a BA (Hons) in Dance and an MA in Dance Performance from the University of Chichester, receiving the Valarie Briginshaw Prize for Dance Writing and Academic Excellence for his MA dissertation.
 He is currently studying for his PhD at Bath Spa University, supervised by Professor Vicky Hunter and Dr Kerrie Reading.

 Working across live and digital performance, Callum has made work for large scale screens, portable devices and installations, as well as dancing and choreographing in more traditional dance settings.